-The accompanying consolidated statement of financial condition has been prepared in accordance with accounting principles generally accepted in the United States of America, which includes industry practices.
+The accompanying consolidated statement of financial condition has been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).
 The consolidated statement of financial condition includes the accounts of Mirae Asset Partners Opportunities Fund I, LP in which the Company has a controlling financial interest.
 All intercompany transactions and balances are eliminated in consolidation.